Hollyming/angel_estimition/README.md

 ---

 ### Notes:

-- Ensure that you have the correct version of OpenPose installed, as compatibility issues may arise with different versions of the library.
+- Ensure that you have the correct version of **OpenPose** installed, as compatibility issues may arise with different versions of the library.
-- This code assumes you're working with a webcam, but it can be adapted for use with recorded video files or other input devices.
+- This project assumes you're working with a webcam, but it can be adapted for use with recorded video files or other input devices.
+- **Python 3.9** is the supported version for this project.
+If you're using another version, compatibility may not be guaranteed.